 The IIO undertakes regular file reviews as part of its investigative process.
-A file review involves the Command Triangle and a panel that includes the Chief of Investigations Ops, General or Legal Counsel, and the Chief Civilian Director, or their delegates.
+A file review involves the Command Triangle and a panel that includes the Chief of Investigations and the Chief Civilian Director, or their delegates.

 The purpose of the file review process is to: